RNA interference (RNAi) is a rapidly developing and potent method of gene silencing.

 This technique aids the development of trajectories of RNAi constructs for the modification and evaluation of lines for examining quality traits.

-RNA interference can be employed as a metabolic engineering technique for synthesis and production of economically important plant products, including alkaloid productions (such as scopolamine, quinine, codeine, vincristine), flavoring agents, and essential oil biosynthesis.
+RNA interference can be employed as a metabolic engineering technique for the synthesis and production of economically important plant products, including alkaloid productions (such as scopolamine, quinine, codeine, vincristine), flavoring agents, and essential oil biosynthesis.

 RNAi for abiotic stress tolerance